 An active and bright first grader, Zelle developed a medical condition that caused several eye-related diseases.
 One of these diseases can be caused when proteins, such as alpha-crystallin, accumulate in the eye lens.

 Family appointments with her ophthalmologist became routine—as did a flurry of medications and kid-friendly conversations with her doctor.
-This kind caregiver was exceptionally skilled at explaining these diseases and outlining promising treatment plans.
-This doctor’s optimism ignited Zelle’s newfound curiosity for science.
+This kind caregiver was exceptionally skilled at explaining these diseases and outlining promising treatment plans which ignited Zelle’s newfound curiosity for science.

 “Learning about doctors and the medical profession—at such a young age—was incredibly impactful.
 This definitely set me on a path that led to my current point at Iowa State University,” Zelle said.
 “I was amazed at what my doctor was able to do for me and I envisioned myself growing up and solving medical problems for people.”